 - 3 garlic cloves, minced

-- 1 red or orange bell pepper, I used half of each, cut into 1/2 inch chunks
+- 1 red or orange bell pepper, roughly chopped

-Stir hoisin sauce, rice vinegar, maple syrup, soy sauce, garlic, ginger and white pepper together in a small bowl.
+Whisk the hoisin sauce, rice vinegar, maple syrup, soy sauce, water, cornstarch, garlic, ginger and white pepper together in a small bowl.

-Coat the bottom of a large skillet with 1 tablespoon of oil and place over medium heat.
-Add tempeh cubes in a single layer.
-Cook about 10 minutes, flipping once or twice, until browned on multiple sides.
-Remove tempeh from skillet and transfer to a plate.
+Coat the bottom of a large skillet with 1 tablespoon of oil and place it over medium heat.

 Nutrition information does not include accompaniments.